davidesner/connection-docs/tutorial/branches/project-diff.md

 {: .image-popup}
 ![Detailed diff of configuration change](/tutorial/branches/figures/18-diff-config-changes-var.png)

 Note the message above the project diff.
 It says that your production storage will not be affected by that merge.
-This means that tables will not be created in production unless you run the configurations that created them and no data will be transfered from branch to production.
+This means that tables will not be created in production unless you run the configurations that created them and no data will be transferred from branch to production.
+For example, the table `bitcoin_transactions` which you [created in branch](/tutorial/branches/tables-in-branch/#extend-the-transformation) will not be created in production and if the branch is deleted after merge, the table will be discarded as well.

 You need to keep that in mind - for example if you were to drop a column on a table in the branch, you need to drop that column on the production table as well.

 In the next part we'll look at a fairly common scenario of [simultaneous or conflicting changes between production and a branch](/tutorial/branches/simultaneous-changes).